Kate Gleason: Later career

 Due to conflicts with her family, Gleason left Gleason Works in 1913.
-She joined the Ingle Machine Company on January 1, 1914, when she was appointed the receiver of bankruptcy for the company, the first woman to be appointed to such a position by a bankruptcy court.
-Under her guidance she restored the company to profitability and repaid their outstanding debts.
+She joined the Ingle Machine Company in January 1914, when she was appointed the receiver of bankruptcy for the company, one of the first women to be appointed to such a position by an American bankruptcy court.
+Under her guidance the company was restored to profitability and repaid its outstanding debts.
 The company was returned to the stockholders before the end of 1915.

-In 1918, Gleason was appointed the president of First National Bank of East Rochester when the previous president enlisted to serve in World War I. Her time at the bank was mostly concerned with real estate and construction projects.
+In 1918, Gleason was appointed the president of First National Bank of East Rochester when the previous president moved overseas.
+Her time at the bank was mostly concerned with real estate and construction projects.
 She helped launch eight companies, including a housing project in East Rochester named the Concrest Community.
 At Concrest, she began experimenting with concrete to build fireproof houses at an affordable cost, using a pouring method she developed and mass production methods learned from the Gleason Works.
 The Concrest homes were sold for a price of no more than $4,000.

-In the 1920s, Gleason traveled from Rochester for business opportunities in France, South Carolina, and California.
-She purchased and rebuilt a castle in Septmonts and built a library and movie theater in the town to commemorate the AEF.
+In the 1920s, Gleason traveled from Rochester for business opportunities in France, California, and South Carolina.
+She purchased and rebuilt a castle in Septmonts and built a library and movie theater in the town to commemorate the American Expeditionary Forces.
 During this time period she also toured California to study adobe buildings.
 In 1924, she was consulted by the city of Berkeley, California, to help rebuild after a fire.
 In the late 1920s she began to build more poured concrete buildings in Sausalito, California, but the project was not as successful as her buildings in Rochester.
 At her winter home in Beaufort, South Carolina, she had plans to build a community of garden apartments for artists and writers, although only ten of these homes were completed at the time of her death.
+The complex was completed by her sister Eleanor and opened later in 1933.

 Personal life

-Ellen Gleason was a friend of fellow Rochesterian Susan B. Anthony, and Kate Gleason later cited Anthony as a source of advice on business and publicity.
+The Gleason family were friends of fellow Rochesterian Susan B. Anthony, who provided Kate with advice on business and publicity.
 Gleason hosted Anthony for her 86th birthday in 1906, shortly before her death.
 Gleason was later a strong supporter of women's suffrage.
-In 1912, she pledged $1,200 to the National America Woman Suffrage Association, one of the largest pledges it received.
+In 1912, she pledged $1,200 to the National American Woman Suffrage Association, one of the largest pledges it received.
 Many of her personal writings testify to her and her father's contributions to women's suffrage.
+Gleason viewed marriage as a hindrance to her professional life and she never married nor had children.

 Gleason pursued a number of philanthropic interests in the 1920s, making large donations to orphanages, libraries, and schools.
 In 1929, she donated a large property to the Rochester Institute of Technology.

-Gleason viewed marriage as a hindrance to her professional life and she never married nor had children.